Ten Tips When Visiting Taroko Gorge National Park

 4. Try an Aboriginal Sausage at the End of Shakadang Trail

-Yes, you’ve probably already tasted a Taiwan sausage on a stick by the time you visit Taroko, but not like these!
-The old Truku man who sells them, claims they’re the best in Taiwan, and while we can’t go that far, they certainly are worth a try.
+Yes, you’ve probably already tasted a Taiwan sausage on a stick by the time you visit Taroko Gorge National Park, but not like these!
+The old Truku man who sells them, claims they’re the best in Taiwan, and while we can’t go that far, they certainly are up there.
 Made with black peppercorns grown in the park, they are unlike any others in Taiwan.
 Near the 1.5 km mark on the Shakadang Trail you’ll find several aboriginal stands selling their wares.
 You can’t miss the sausage man!

 5. Don’t Plan on Walking Between Trailheads & Viewpoints